 - Creating clear boundaries between work and personal life through thoughtful design helps maintain better work-life balance at home

 Your workspace location sets the tone for your entire workday.
-You’ll want to find a spot that offers both privacy and good natural lighting whenever possible.
+Look for a spot that offers privacy, reliable Wi-Fi, and good natural light whenever possible.

 Consider these key factors when selecting your location: